 The proposed method of working includes tracked dumpers which are among the loudest pieces of equipment that can be used for this work.
-I have only summarised a small part of the equipment (just what digs and hauls the clay and places the fill) but my calculations are that the excavator and tracked dumper will emit around 20 tonnes of CO2 a month between them, add to that the rest of the plant and equipment and 42 lorry movements a day as well as the staff cars and support for the site and Loxwoods Carbon footprint will soar.
+I have only summarised a small part of the equipment (just what digs and hauls the clay and places the fill) but my calculations are that the excavator and tracked dumper will emit around 20 tonnes of CO2 a month between them (assuming an 8 hour working day), add to that the rest of the plant and equipment and 42 lorry movements a day as well as the staff cars and support for the site and Loxwoods Carbon footprint will soar at a time it should be in significant decline.

 I was amused that the applicant thinks the jobs will be taken by local people.
-With a whole career in a similar industry, I think it unlikely many of the workforce will be local.
-Hand sorters and plant operatives can come from any corner of the globe especially in the current climate.
+With a whole career in a similar industry, I think it extremely unlikely many of the workforce will be local.
+Hand sorters and plant operatives can come from any corner of the globe, especially in the current climate.
+I simply don't see the local workforce wanting to work minimum wage (or very close to it) hand picking rubbish from conveyors in a dusty, noisy shed and working on such a controversial site that is disliked by the entire community.
+Has there been a single letter of support for the application from any person in the community against over 1,500 objections!